Early Decision for College: What to Know in 2026

 How EDP Affects Your Admission and Financial Aid

-If you receive an acceptance letter through EDP, you will still be considered for financial aid and scholarships as you may with a regular decision admission.
-However, keep in mind that some institutions may offer a smaller financial aid package to Early Decision applicants, as they know the students have committed to attending that school assuming a satisfactory financial aid package is offered.
+If you receive an acceptance letter through EDP, you will still be considered for financial aid and scholarships, as you would with a regular decision admission.
+However, keep in mind that some institutions may offer a smaller financial aid package to Early Decision applicants, as they know the students have committed to attending that school, assuming a satisfactory financial aid package is offered.
 It's important to understand the financial aid and scholarship implications before applying to several schools through EDP.

 Strategies for Financial Planning